Wimmics/zoomathia/README.md

 concept label1 ; concept label2
 ```

-All labels extracted will be match with a concept in TheZoo if it's label is close enough.
-The script will generate multiple CSV file to generate graph and correct error of matching label.
+All labels extracted will be matched with a concept of TheZoo if its label is close enough.
+The script will generate multiple CSV files to generate graph and correct error of matching label.

-The last step are the manual upload of the file in MongoDB Collection "Paragraphe" and "Annotation" and the graph generation with morph-xR2RML in the rules folder.
-Every file has to be specified in the morph.properties file:
+The last step is the manual upload of the files in MongoDB collections "Paragraphe" and "Annotation", and the graph generation with Morph-xR2RML in the folder `Named_entity_recognition/rules`.
+Every file has to be specified in file `morph.properties`:

 ```yaml
 # xR2RML mapping file.
 Mandatory.